sora-xor/sora-docs/src/assets.md

 ---
-title: "Assets on the Sora Network | Sora Docs"
+title: "Assets on the SORA Network | SORA Docs"
 head:
   - - meta
     - name: description
-      content: "Discover the assets supported on the Sora Network and explore their features and functionalities.
-Learn about the different types of assets, such as native tokens, bridged assets, and wrapped assets, and understand how they enable diverse financial activities within the Sora ecosystem."
+      content: "Discover the assets supported on the SORA Network and explore their features and functionalities.
+Learn about the different types of assets, such as native tokens, bridged assets, and wrapped assets, and understand how they enable diverse financial activities within the SORA ecosystem."
   - - meta
     - name: keywords
-      content: "assets, Sora Network, native tokens, bridged assets, wrapped assets, financial activities, Sora ecosystem"
+      content: "assets, SORA Network, native tokens, bridged assets, wrapped assets, financial activities, SORA ecosystem"
 ---

 All about assets in SORA